Skip to Content

 HSA calculator

-1 About Triple Tax Advantages: You can receive federal tax-free distributions from your HSA to pay or be reimbursed for qualified medical expenses you incur after you establish the HSA.
-If you receive distributions for other reasons, the amount you withdraw will be subject to federal income tax and may be subject to an additional 20% tax.
-Any interest or earnings on the assets in the account are federal tax free.
-You may be able to claim a federal tax deduction for contributions you, or someone other than your employer, make to your HSA.
-State tax consequences for HSAs may vary.
+1 Potential Tax Advantages: You can receive tax-free distributions from your HSA to pay or be reimbursed for qualified medical expenses you incur after you establish the HSA.
+If you receive distributions for other reasons, the amount you withdraw will be subject to income tax and may be subject to an additional 20% tax, unless an exception applies.
+Any interest or earnings on the assets in the account are federal income tax-free.
+You may be able to claim a tax deduction for contributions you, or someone other than your employer, make to your HSA directly (not through payroll deductions).
+In addition, HSA contributions may reduce your state income taxes in certain states.
+Certain limits may apply to employees who are considered highly compensated key employees.
 Bank of America recommends you contact qualified tax or legal counsel before establishing an HSA.

 2 “Never Lose it” refers to account portability and annual rollover of accumulated assets; it does not imply you cannot lose money.
 The investment portion of the HSA account is not FDIC insured, not bank guaranteed and may lose value.